jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 write.csv(counts, file = 'avg_ride_length.csv')
 write.csv(all_trips_v2, file = 'all_trips_v2.csv')
 ```
 After downloading the csv file I was able to import the data into Tableau and create calculated fields using existing variables in order to visualize data in a different light.
-The new calculated fields included the averaege ride time in hours per customer based on the day of the week as well as the minimum and maximum average ride lengths based on rider type.
+The new calculated fields included the average ride time in hours per customer based on the day of the week as well as the minimum and maximum average ride lengths based on rider type.
 Below are the visualizations I made in Tableau using the csv file I just created.

 ![Chart](Dashboard1.png)

-Additonally I decuded to further analyze the data in Google Sheets by using the same CSV file used in Tableau.
-Using google sheets I deicded to calculate the total number of riders per year based on their Rider Type.
-From there I was able to calculate the percent diffirence between rider types and year on total number of rides taken.
+Additionally I decided to further analyze the data in Google Sheets by using the same CSV file used in Tableau.
+Using google sheets I decided to calculate the total number of riders per year based on their Rider Type.
+From there I was able to calculate the percent difference between rider types and year on the total number of rides taken.

 ![Chart](TotalNumberofRidesPerRide-TypePerYear.png)

 ## Share

-Below is a link to my Google Sheets presentatiom of the case study:
+Below is a link to my Google Sheets presentation of the case study:

 [Case Study Presentation](https://docs.google.com/presentation/d/1tSAN2O-nCUPZwXn4mAo8GnBrnL4hxDB_QYoiYfrqYw8/edit?usp=sharing)